 Long Weekend Retreats

 Some of you have asked for shorter, more intensive travel and food writing/blogging and photography retreats over long weekends.
-We are still exploring options for 2017 and will let you know ASAP if we can make something work.
-If these interest you, please do let us know.
+We are still exploring options and looking for dates for late 2018 and 2019 and will let you know ASAP if we can make something work.
+If these interest, please do let us know.

-Participants who did our Cambodia retreats and tours asked us to host Vietnam and Laos culinary tours and retreats.
-If these interest, do let us know ASAP.
-We have scheduled the Vietnam trip and you’ll find details here.
+Participants who did our Cambodia retreats and tours asked us to host Vietnam, Laos and Thailand culinary tours and retreats.
+If these interest, do let us know.
+We held our first Vietnam Culinary Tour in 2017.

 Media and Blogger Affiliate Programme

-If you are a food/travel blogger and would like to be part of our affiliate programme or if you’re a journalist or blogger who would like to write about our Cambodia creative retreats and culinary tours and need a media release and images, please email us on the address above.
+If you are a food/travel blogger or web publisher and would like to be part of our affiliate programme to earn money to help us promote our Cambodia creative retreats and culinary tours, or you’re a journalist or blogger who would like to write about our trips and need a media release and images, please email us on the address above.